incoming webhooks

 • Some of the parameters received refer to an element that does not exist (subscriber, list, etc.), or

-• The URL cannot be associated with any webhook incoming.
+• The URL cannot be associated with any input webhook.

-Given the list of incoming webhooks you've created, in the actions menu you can both update a webhook's settings and delete it.
+Given the list of incoming webhooks you've created, in the action menu you can either update a webhook's settings or delete it.

 To update the settings of a webhook, you just have to click on the Actions button and there select the Editoption.
 This will open the popup with all the information associated with the webhook.
 Here you can make the changes you need, before clicking the Update button to save the changes.